The memory of my own words taunted me as I reached for the pen in his extended hand. Every fibre in my body screamed at me to run.

 Truth was I did pack everything, but he should have known better than to order me like that.

-Leaving the building, a few droplets of rain caressed my cheeks where my tears should have been.
+Leaving the building, a few droplets of rain caressed my cheeks where my tears should've been.

 I tightened the hoodie around my face as I walked the small distance to my bakery, leaving behind a problem I wouldn't be able to avoid for long.
 The cold weather urged me to walk faster in hope that I’d lose myself with the people on the street.
 However, in a small town like ours, you couldn’t.
 There were always smiles you had to reciprocate, faces you had to greet and eyes—that knew more than they should—you needed to avoid.